Roach (smoking): Jazz Age

-One of the first documented mainstream appearances of the term “roach” in the Western media is found in a The New Yorker feature article in 1938 writing about marijuana or "viper" culture in Harlem during the 1930s.
+One of the first documented mainstream appearances of the term "roach" in the Western media is found in a The New Yorker feature article in 1938 writing about marijuana or "viper" culture in Harlem during the 1930s.
 The article "Tea for a Viper" was written by investigative journalist Meyer Berger as he encounters a series of African American jazz musicians smoking cannabis.
 In the article Berger describes a roach as "a pinched off smoke, or stub is a roach".

 During the Jazz Age marijuana culture flourished in North America and is largely credited with forming the "stoner" culture.
-Terminology such as munchies, cotton mouth and greening out is referenced in the works of African American Jazz musicians such as Louis Armstrong, Stuff Smith and Lucille Bogan.
+Terminology such as munchies, cotton mouth and greening out is referenced in the works of African American jazz musicians such as Louis Armstrong, Stuff Smith and Lucille Bogan.
 A "viper" was known as someone who consumes marijuana.

 In 1943, Time published its first article on the 'weed'.
 The article describes the 'roach' as the remains of a smoked down joint, suggesting that it was a desirable meant to be reused.
-The article recalls that a "the viper [drug user] may then quietly "blast the weed" (smoke).
+The article recalls that "the viper [drug user] may then quietly "blast the weed" (smoke).
 Two or three long puffs usually suffice after a while to produce a light jag.
 The smoker is then said to be "high" or "floating".
 When he has smoked a reefer [cannabis] down to a half-inch butt, he carefully conserves it in an empty match box.
 In this condition it is known, in Mexican, as a chicharra, or in English, as a "roach".

 The term roach is mentioned by Armstrong when recounting an arrest for drug possession in a biography by Max Jones and John Chilton, The Louis Armstrong Story: 1900-1971 shortly: